How to force iCloud to sync on Mac

 The easiest way to quickly free up space is by removing any large or forgotten files that you no longer use.

-I use the Large and Old Files module from CleanMyMac X because it gives you an instant overview of all your files and then lets you sort them by last accessed date, type, and kind.
+I use the Large and Old Files module from CleanMyMac because it gives you an instant overview of all your files and then lets you sort them by last accessed date, type, and kind.
 This is a sure way to free up space and get your iCloud syncing again.
 Here's how to run the tool:

 - Launch the application — download the free version here.